Roy-SR-007/Somjit.web/content/publication/conference-paper/index.md

 * `r` :: A numeric value signifying the number of **replicates** used for a **CRD**, or the number of **blocks** used in case of an **RBD**.
 Conducting a 2^3 Factorial experiment in 3 blocks using an RBD, would make `r=3`.

 > r = 3 # Conducting 2^3 Factorial Experiment using an RBD with 3 blocks.

+With these above mentioned inputs from the user, the function performs the Yates' Algorithm, in order to return a numeric vector comprising of the Sum of Squares of the (2^n) - 1 [`(2^3) - 1 = 7`] **Factorial Effects**, which are further utilized in the analysis of the design.